mominkas/mominkas/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on nothing atm
+- 🔭 I’m currently working on completing my secind degree in CS
-- 🌱 I’m currently learning  test
+- 🌱 I’m currently learning  Dr. Racket and Python
-- 👯 I’m looking to collaborate on test
+- 👯 I’m looking to collaborate on anything!
-- 🤔 I’m looking for help with test
+- 🤔 I’m looking for help with everything!
 - 💬 Ask me about test
-- 📫 How to reach me: test
+- 📫 How to reach me: insta: mominkashif_
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->